Suspension Of BeliefDate: Saturday, 16th Jan 2021

 PM Jim Hacker was forever adept at covering up a controversial topic by giving publicity to something juicy which the tabloids would feast on.
 These were set up for him by Civil Servant Sir Humphrey.
 It is a technique utilised today.
 On the grim day of 09/11 a number of bad news items were hushed up.

 I was reminded of this today seeing the considerable coverage the Scottish Championship is receiving over the request from John Robertson, Inverness CT Manager, ( though not formally endorsed by his club), that our Season be suspended.
 Ian Maxwell also receives favourable publicity over Kilmarnock and St Mirren winning their appeals against defeats handed down for breaches of Covid19 regulations.

 The SFA Judicial Panel overturned the walkover wins given to Motherwell and Hamilton Accies.
 A cynic would say that the SFA would like a certain other more controversial topic put on the back burner.

 The SFA Chief Executive has asked if the ten Championship Clubs would like to pause the season in much the way Leagues 1 and 2 and others have done.
 They are to reply by Monday.

-The Championship clubs, who have benefited from the generous £500k funding, have carried on with a much more comprehensive and costly testing regime.
+The Championship clubs, who have benefited from the generous £500k funding, the sort of cash you could hope to win from Free Spins 2021, have carried on with a much more comprehensive and costly testing regime.
 Hearts have put the cost of that at £50,000.